 The United States is committed to increasing women’s economic empowerment through investment, financing, and global economic partnerships.
-The USG supported We-Fi with $50 million, and with international partners has galvanized more than $346 million to advance women’s entrepreneurship around the globe.
-The White House initiated We-Fi, a new multi-donor facility, which was launched at the G20 Summit in 2017.
+The USG supported with $50 million, and with international partners has galvanized more than $346 million to advance women’s entrepreneurship around the globe.
+The White House initiated We-Fi, a new multi-donor facility, which was launched at the G20 Summit in 2017, and which supports the White House-led .
 We-Fi aims to engage private sector finance and catalyze increased lending and investment for women’s businesses.
 We-Fi combines that with complementary technical assistance, such as skills enhancements and market access, to enable women-owned and women-led small and medium enterprises to thrive.

 Asian University for Women